 The definitions of "interstate commerce" and "foreign commerce" are found at 18 U.S.C. § 10 and are set forth in Pattern Instruction on Definition of Interstate or Foreign Commerce, above, which consolidates and harmonizes various definitions of those terms.
+"Obscene" is defined in Pattern Instruction 18 U.S.C. § 1470.

-18 U.S.C. § 1466A(b)(2) POSSESSION OF OBSCENE VISUAL REPRESENTATIONS OF SEXUAL ABUSE OF CHILDREN-ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] possession of an obscene visual depiction.
-In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly possessed a visual depiction; and - 2.
-The visual depiction is of an image [that is; appears to be] a minor engaging in [graphic bestiality; sadistic abuse; masochistic abuse; sexual intercourse]; and - 3.
-The visual depiction lacks serious literary, artistic, political or scientific value; and - 4.
-[A communication involved in or made in furtherance of this offense was communicated or transported by [mail; in interstate or foreign commerce, including by computer]]

-[A communication involved in or made in furtherance of the offense contemplated the transmission or transportation of a visual depiction by the [mail; in interstate or foreign commerce, including by computer]]

-[Any person traveled or was transported in interstate or foreign commerce in the course of or in furtherance of the commission of this offense]

-[Any visual depiction involved in the offense was produced using materials that were [mailed; shipped or transported in interstate or foreign commerce, including by computer]]

-[The offense was committed in the special maritime or territorial jurisdiction of the United States].
+18 U.S.C. § 1466A(b)(2) POSSESSION OF OBSCENE VISUAL REPRESENTATIONS OF SEXUAL ABUSE OF CHILDREN-ELEMENTS [The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] possession of an obscene visual depiction.
+In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt: 1.
+The defendant knowingly possessed a visual depiction; and 2.
+The visual depiction is of an image [that is; appears to be] a minor engaging in [graphic bestiality; sadistic abuse; masochistic abuse; sexual intercourse]; and 3.
+The visual depiction lacks serious literary, artistic, political or scientific value; and 4.
+[A communication involved in or made in furtherance of this offense was communicated or transported by [mail; in interstate or foreign commerce, including by computer]] [A communication involved in or made in furtherance of the offense contemplated the transmission or transportation of a visual depiction by the [mail; in interstate or foreign commerce, including by computer]] [Any person traveled or was transported in interstate or foreign commerce in the course of or in furtherance of the commission of this offense] [Any visual depiction involved in the offense was produced using materials that were [mailed; shipped or transported in interstate or foreign commerce, including by computer]] [The offense was committed in the special maritime or territorial jurisdiction of the United States].
 If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
 If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].

-"Sexually explicit conduct" is defined in Pattern Instruction 18 U.S.C. $\S$ 2256(2)(A).
+Committee Comment "Sexually explicit conduct" is defined in Pattern Instruction 18 U.S.C. $\$ 2256(2)(A).

+"Computer" is defined in Pattern Instruction 18 U.S.C. $\$ 1030(e)(1).